Amruth-varsh/AskMilo-The-AI-Chatbot-That-Knows-Your-Store-Inside-Out/README.md

 ## Chatbot requirements
 1. Business Usecase:
- - Customer Service for Online Retailers: Develop a chatbot that can provide information on products that automatically answer customer inquiries about product features.
+ - Customer Service for Online Retailers: Develop a chatbot that can provide information on products that automatically answer customer inquiries about product features..
 2. Traits:
  - Efficient, Patient, Knowledgeable, Friendly, Detail-Oriented
 3. Function: